ReviewMyContract.aiReview My Contract

 What to Do

 Before signing any severance agreement, take three steps: (1) Identify what you are releasing — read the release language carefully to understand which specific claims are covered, including federal, state, and local law claims.
-(2) Evaluate your leverage — do you have potential discrimination, retaliation, or wage claims that are worth more than the offer?
+(2) Evaluate your leverage — do you have potential discrimination, retaliation, or wage claims worth more than the offer?
 A confidential consultation with an employment attorney can quantify this.
 (3) Do not sign immediately — you typically have 21 days to consider under OWBPA (discussed in Section 03), and even for non-ADEA releases, employers rarely need an immediate signature.
 Use that time to evaluate, negotiate, and ideally have an employment attorney review the agreement.

 02High Importance